Resolvable Triple Arrays: Triple arrays via resolutions

 \subsection{Resolvable triple arrays}

 Yucas~\cite{yucas_structure_7x15} provided an analysis of the internal structure of a particular $(7 \times 15, 35)$-triple array, by examining its component designs.
 The array in question is given in Figure~\ref{fig:MPWY-71535}, together with a representation of its underlying unordered triple array which highlights its internal structure: the symbols are partitioned into 7 groups of 5 symbols, with symbols in one group all appearing together in the same row-sets, and each column-set containing precisely one symbol from each group.
-To make this into a general construction, the analysis has to be reversed, as follows.
+To make this into a general construction, the analysis has to be reversed, as in the following construction, whose name reflects the fact that we call the resulting design a resolvable unordered triple array (RUTA; see Definition~\ref{def:RUTA} below).

 \begin{construction}[RUTA construction] Let $(r \times c, v)$ be a parameter set admissible for triple arrays such that, in addition to $e, \lrc, \lrr, \lcc$, the following two parameters are integers: